prwitt/azure-demos/azure-security/README.md

 # Azure Security Labs

-In this lab tutorial, we have a series of mini labs related to different Azure security topics that are discussed as part of the "Azure Security Overview" session delivered by [Paulo Renato](https://www.linkedin.com/in/paulorenato/).
+In this tutorial, we have a series of mini labs related to different Azure security topics that are discussed as part of the "Azure Security Overview" session delivered by [Paulo Renato](https://www.linkedin.com/in/paulorenato/).
 The presentation can be obtained upon contact.
 The areas we chose for this tutorial are described as follow:

 * [Azure Networking](#azure-networking)
 * [Identity & Access Management](#identity-and-access)